Skip to content

 Key value proposition:

-• No Cisco UC expertise required in the AI model β€” the MCP server provides all the context, tools, and domain-specific prompts the AI needs to interact correctly with CUCM, IMP, and CUC systems.
+• πŸš€ Faster AI Integration β€” a single solution to interconnect all Cisco UC products with any MCP-compatible AI agent.
+No Cisco UC expertise required β€” the MCP server provides all the context, tools, and domain-specific prompts the AI needs to interact correctly with UC products.

-Deployment Model (Air-Gapped, No Cloud Dependency)
+Deployment Model

 AI-Bridge for Cisco UC is designed for fully on-premises, compatible with air-gapped deployment: